 I particularly like the opportunity of making work in response to specific places.
 Everything has an intrinsic balance, no matter what the varying forces might be.
 This is a constant source of intrigue for me, and is therefore not something one can ever quite fully grasp or stop playing with.

 I graduated from Camberwell College of Arts in 2003, and from the Royal College of Art in 2005.
 I have since undertaken residencies in the UK, France, Malta and Belize.
-My work is included in both public and private collections in the UK and abroad and has been featured in several publications including Architectural Digest and New York Spaces.
+My work is included in both public and private collections in the UK and abroad and has been featured in several publications including Architectural Digest, New York Spaces, The Financial Times and Wallpaper* Magazine.
 I live and work in London with my wife, son and dog Basil.

 All photos by Phillip Sayer courtesy of Marsden Woo Gallery